-Cats don’t tend to drink much, so decreases in drinking are hard to spot.
-However, an increase in drinking alongside eating less is a big concern in cats as it could suggest kidney failure, as well as less common conditions like cancer.
+Cats don’t tend to drink much, so a reduction in drinking can be hard to spot.
+However, an increase in drinking is a common sign of an underlying health problem such as diabetes, kidney disease, and hyperthyroidism (overactive thyroid).

-If you aren’t sure if your cat is drinking a normal amount, you can measure the amount they drink from their bowl.
-However, if you have suspicion that they’re drinking more and they aren’t eating, getting them to the vet without delay is usually the best course of action.
+If you aren’t sure if your cat is drinking a normal amount of water, you can measure the amount they drink from their bowl.
+However, if you have a suspicion that they’re drinking more and they aren’t eating, getting them to the vet without delay is usually the best course of action.